9Quid/WindowsServer2022-Lab/README.md

 ### Windows Server 2022 Core Services

-- Promoted a domain controller, configured DNS & DHCP
+- Promoted a domain controller, configured DNS & DHCP.
-- Created and managed users, groups, and OUs in Active Directory
+- Created and managed users, groups, and OUs in Active Directory.
-- Deployed and tested Group Policy Objects (GPOs) for centralized management
+- Deployed and tested Group Policy Objects (GPOs) for centralized management.

 ### Client & Resource Management

-- Joined Windows 11 clients to the domain
+- Joined Windows 11 client to the domain.
-- Configured file shares and print services with appropriate permissions
+- Configured file shares and print services with appropriate permissions.
-- Deployed IIS for internal web hosting with SSL/TLS certificates via AD CS
+- Deployed IIS for internal web hosting with SSL/TLS certificates via AD CS.

 ### Patch & Update Management

-- Installed and configured Windows Server Update Services (WSUS) for centralized patching
+- Installed and configured Windows Server Update Services (WSUS) for centralized patching.
-- Practiced staged rollout of security updates to test and production clients
+- Practiced staged rollout of security updates to test and production clients.

 ### Cross-Platform Integration

-- Integrated Ubuntu into Active Directory using Kerberos and SSSD
+- Integrated Ubuntu into Active Directory using Kerberos and SSSD.
-- Tested AD-authenticated access to Windows file shares from Linux
+- Tested AD-authenticated access to Windows file shares from Linux.

 ### Helpdesk Simulation

-- Installed and configured **osTicket** to simulate IT support ticketing workflows
+- Installed and configured **osTicket** to simulate IT support ticketing workflows.
-- Practiced troubleshooting by logging, resolving, and documenting test issues
+- Practiced troubleshooting by logging, resolving, and documenting test issues.

 ### Security Practices

-- Implemented least-privilege access, encryption via SSL/TLS, and centralized authentication
+- Implemented least-privilege access, encryption via SSL/TLS, and centralized authentication.
-- Understood the role of DNS, certificates, and patching in securing enterprise environments
+- Understood the role of GPOs, certificates, and patching in securing enterprise environments.

 ### Troubleshooting & Documentation

-- Used tools like **Event Viewer, PowerShell, nslookup, ping, gpresult** for problem-solving
+- Used tools like **Event Viewer, PowerShell, nslookup, ping, gpresult** for problem-solving.
-- Documented each lab in a structured format: objectives, step-by-step setup, troubleshooting, and lessons learned
+- Documented each lab in a structured format: Introduction, objectives, step-by-step setup, troubleshooting, and lessons learned.

 ### Course Reference: